-The economic impact of wind energy development in North Dakota in 2020 included \$12 million in state and local taxes; \$20-30 million in extra income to landowners; \$37million in state and local taxes; and provided between 4,000-5,000 jobs.
+The economic impact of wind energy development in North Dakota in 2022 included \$20.7 million in state and local taxes; \$22.1 million in extra income to landowners; and provided about 1,700 jobs.

 The 2018 federal wind energy Production Tax Credit (PTC) provides wind developers a credit of 2.4 cents/KWh (the PTC has now been adjusted to 2.5 cents/KWh to adjust for inflation) for the production of electricity from utility-scale turbines during the project's first 10 years of operation, for projects qualified in year 2016.

 The PTC was phased down in future years to 80% of its present value for projects qualified in 2017, 60% for those qualified in 2018, and 40% for those qualified in 2019, then it was projected to go to zero.
 The Tax Extender and Disaster Relief Act of 2019 extended the PTCs at the 2018 level of 60% for one more year.
 As before, the law allows wind projects to qualify for the PTC in the year that they start construction.
-Sources: North Dakota Public Service Commission, NextEra Energy, ALLETE Clean Energy, Minnesota Power, Acciona Wind Energy, Iberdrola Renewables, MDU Resources Group, Inc., Basin Electric Power Cooperative, Minnkota Power Cooperative, American Wind Energy Association, U.S. National Renewable Energy Laboratory, Wind Powering America, U.S. Energy Information Administration